-Alpacka’s comprehensive and innovative range (left) lead the field for years, but several equally effective alternatives are now on the market.
-Some are locally manufactured and sold in the US, Russia, France or New Zealand, but most are Chinese-made and re-branded with a logo and sold in the West.
+For years Alpacka’ Rafts‘ comprehensive and innovative range (left) lead the field, but many equally effective alternatives are now on the market.
+Some are locally manufactured and sold in the US, Russia, Ukraine, France or New Zealand, but most are Chinese-made and re-branded with a logo and sold in the West.
 Don’t be put off: I’ve yet to see a poorly made TPU Chinese packraft.
-The ones I’ve seen and have used appear to be as durable and well made as an original Alpacka.
+The ones I’ve seen and used appear to be as durable and well made as an original Alpacka.
 Read the group test we did a few years ago, even if things have moved on a whole lot since then.

 Most of the boats described below I’ve only seen and evaluated from pictures, but in 2015 we tested four packrafts from MRS, Aire, Nortik and Supai alongside my 2014 Alpacka Yak.
 To read more about our actual observations and conclusions (as opposed to this page’s web speculation) click this or the banner on the right.
 Of course things have moved on since then.
 Click the ‘packrafts’ category menu somewhere on the right.

 A word about denier, an often misunderstood unit of measurement used to describe the weight of a thread, not the overall thickness of the woven and coated fabric.
 Denier is calculated in relation to silk.
 A 210D nylon thread is 210 times heavier than silk (which is exceedingly light: a 9km strand of silk weighs just one gram!).
-It’s a mistake to think the hull of a packraft made from 210D nylon will be three times thicker and three times stronger than 70D.
+It’s a mistake to think the hull of a packraft made from 210D nylon will be three times thicker, heavier or stronger than 70D.
 The core thread or yarn used ought to weigh three times more so will be much stronger and more resistant to tearing, but not as a factor of the D-rating.
 In fact 210D is probably more than three times tear resistant that 70D, but it depends on how you measure this.
 The thickness of the TPU/PVC/PU coating (and whether on one or both sides) will of course affect the total weight, and this is commonly given as grams per square metre or, in the US: ounces per square yard.
 DIY Packraft sell 210D single-side coat TPU hull fabric rated at 250-280 gsm, or ‘8 oz’, and 420D is about 550gsm.
-But there is so much more to it than this.
-Much depends on the intended use of any fabric, and its quality (thread, weave, pigment, coating, final assembly of seams).
+These are typical packraft fabric weights.
+But there is much more to this: the intended use of any fabric, its quality (thread, weave, pigment, coating, final assembly of seams).
 What works for parachutes, tents or bulletproof vests won’t apply to paddling.
-A packraft will suffer abrasion, jabs, stabs and pinpricks, but the stabbing with scissors onto a hard surface, as shown in the video below couldn’t happen to the inflated hull.
+A packraft will suffer abrasion, jabs, stabs, pinpricks and tight folds, but the stabbing with scissors onto a hard surface, as shown in the video below couldn’t happen to the inflated hull.
 It can happen to the floor sheet.
-(I did this once in my Alpacka; floor.
-Easy repair but a good idea to cushion that area if wearing hard-soled boots.
-In the end you can be pretty sure that the 210D/420D TPU used by packraft makers is the best in terms of reliable welding, cost, gsm, durability and so on.
+In the end you can be pretty sure that the 210D/420D TPU used by most packraft makers is the best in terms of reliable welding, cost, gsm, durability and so on.

 As the name suggests, the 670g Supai Flatwater II is an ultra-light crossraft suited to small lochs, canyoneering or following calm rivers.
 With its narrowed and tapered bow, it resembles the much admired Sevylor Trail Boat – the Lost Prince of Slackrafts – and at the time appeared to be a more sophisticated.
 The Supai’s dimensions as measured by me added up to 92cm wide, 157cm long and 106cm inside.
 We tried one – read about it here.
 A couple of years later we also tried the fatter Matkat version.